The views expressed by the hosts on this program, rooted in a daily and relentless, unstoppable pursuit of the truth.

 Nice to have you with us.

-Thanks for the rush 24-7.
+Thanks for the RUSH 24, 7.

 I love the Ditto Cam.

-It's a great uh it's a great investment for those who want to learn more.
+Uh, it's a great investment for those who want to learn more.

 Thank you, sir.

-You know, uh I I f I I have to tell you, I frankly couldn't care less, to be quite honest with you.
+You know I I, I have to tell you I frankly couldn't care less.

-I I remember when this was about to happen, uh Drudge sent me a little uh little email.
+I, I remember when this was about to happen uh, Drudge sent me a little, uh little email.

-Judy Miller's leaving her pose.
+I'm posting this here pretty soon, Judy Miller's leaving her post.

-Papers losing subscription circulation.
+Papers losing subscription circulation, who?

-Well, uh so much for standing behind the reporters.
+Well uh, so much for standing behind the reporters.

-Uh I don't know.
+Uh I, I don't know.

 So she was there 28 years, so she's gone.

-I'm more interested in the fact her husband went ahead and went on this great Mediterranean cruise with a bunch of elitist upscale libs while she sat rotting in jail.
+I'm more interested in the fact her husband went ahead and went on this great Mediterranean cruise with a bunch of elitist, upscale Libs while she sat rotting in jail.

 I'm more interested in a cat fight going on between her and Maureen Down.